slevithan/oniguruma-parser/README.md

 <details>
   <summary>Future AST node types</summary>

-Support for most of the currently unsupported features listed above will be added to the `OnigurumaAst` structure using existing node types (`Character`, `AbsenceFunction`, `Backreference`, etc.).
-However, the following new node types will be added:
+Support for most of the currently unsupported features above will be added to the `OnigurumaAst` structure using existing node types (`Character`, `AbsenceFunction`, `Backreference`, etc.).
+However, the following node types will be added when their corresponding features are supported:

-- `CharacterSequence`: New node type for code point sequences; will hold two or more `Character` nodes.
+- `CharacterSequence`: New node type for code point sequences; will contain two or more `Character` nodes.
-- `Conditional`: New node type for conditionals.
+- `Conditional`: New node type for all conditional kinds.
 - `Callout`: New node type for unnamed callouts.
 </details>